Español

 You can find IRS Form W-2 reporting requirements and instructions:

-For help with state information on Form W-2, refer to the California Employer’s Guide (DE 44) (PDF) or contact us at 1-888-745-3886.
-If the employee performs services in more than one state, contact the other state for guidance.
+For help with state information on Form W-2, check the California Employer’s Guide (DE 44) (PDF) or call us at 1-888-745-3886.
+If your employee works in more than one state, contact the other state for guidance on how to complete the Form W-2 for that state.

 Employee Notification Is Required

-Employers who are subject to, and required to provide, Unemployment Insurance to their employees must provide EITC notification to the employee by either handing it directly to the employee, mailing it to the employee’s last known address, or providing it via email if an employee opts into receipt of electronic statements or materials.
-Posting of this information on an employee bulletin board will not satisfy the notification requirement.
+If you are required to provide Unemployment Insurance to your employees, you must give them an Earned Income Tax Credit (EITC) notification.
+You can either hand it directly to them, mail it to their last known address, or email it to them if an employee opts into receipt of electronic statements or materials.
+Posting it on an employee bulletin board does not meet the notification requirement.
 For more information, refer to Assembly Bill 1355.

-The notification will be provided within one week before, after, or during the time the employer provides an annual wage summary, including, but not limited to, Forms W-2 or 1099, to the employee.
-The notice will include instructions on how to obtain any notices available from the IRS for this purpose, including, but not limited to, the IRS Notice 797 or any successor notice or form, or any notice created by you as long as it contains substantially the same language as the notice below.
+The notification must be given within one week before, after, or at the same time you provide an annual wage summary (such as Forms W-2 or 1099).
+The notice will include instructions on how to obtain any IRS notices on EITC, including, but not limited to, the IRS Notice 797, or any similar notice you create as long as it contains the same language as the notice below.

-Individuals, partnerships, corporations, or other organizations involved in a trade or business in California may be required to report independent contractor payments.
+Individuals, partnerships, corporations, or other organizations involved in a trade or business in California may need to report independent contractor payments.

 Avoid Penalties

-If required, you must provide an information return (Form 1099) to an independent contractor by January 31 (or the next business day if it is a weekend or holiday), or you will have to pay a penalty.
+If required, you must provide an information return (Form 1099) to an independent contractor by January 31 (or the next business day if the due date is on is a weekend or holiday), or you may have to pay a penalty.

 For More Information